xinsys/handbook/_pages/how-we-work/tools/github.md

 Because GitHub is a web application, there&rsquo;s no installation necessary, but you may find the [desktop app](https://desktop.github.com/) useful.

-+If you don&rsquo;t have a GitHub account, you must use your work email (rather than your personal email) to [sign up](https://github.com/join), as this helps us with [records retention](/federal-records) and identification.
+If you don&rsquo;t have a GitHub account, you must use your work email (rather than your personal email) to [sign up](https://github.com/join), as this helps us with [records retention](/federal-records) and identification.
 If you do have a GitHub account, please [add your work email to your profile](https://github.com/settings/emails) as your primary email, and ensure it is visible on your public GitHub profile.

 ### 1. Complete your profile